 The Stonehenge Historic Estate Details

 The Stonehenge Estate sits on the eastern shore of the island about a half a mile from downtown Put-in-Bay.
 The property provides stunning views of Lake Erie and the surrounding islands.
-It is also very close to the Chocolate Cafe and Museum, Goat Soup and Whiskey, and Perry’s Cave and Family Fun Center.
+It is also very close to many things to do in Put in Bay like the Chocolate Cafe and Museum, Goat Soup and Whiskey, and the crystal cave at Perry’s Cave and Family Fun Center.

 The second oldest building on the site, the first floor of the farmhouse consists of a full kitchen, dining, and living room.
 There is also a full bath and an enclosed porch perfect for enjoying warm evenings on the island.
 This building was completed in the 1870’s.